-- 10-20 % during the day above a forest (Thomas and Foken, 2007).
-The influence of coherent structures might be less above meadows due to the negligible mixing layer (roughness sublayer).
-In contrast to daytime CO2 fluxes that scatter quite similarly (see interquartile ranges in Fig. 1), nighttime chamber fluxes scatter less than half as much as the EC fluxes: the chamber measures a virtually constant flux during the night.
-As - Fig. 3b, c and d illustrate, this predominantly occurs at times with high atmospheric stability (z/L, z: height, L: Obukhov length), presenting along with low wind velocity (u) and a cool ground surface, i.e. little outgoing long wave radiation ( $I{out}$ ).
-While the EC system responds to the smallest changes of the atmospheric conditions as well as the nighttime ecosystem respiration flux does, the chamber is directly connected to the - ground surface where the ecosystem respiration is more or less constant with only minor influences from the surrounding atmosphere (Norman et al., 1997; Reth et al., 2005; Lai et al., 2012), transferred into the chamber system exclusively by the pressure vent (Xu et al., 2006).
-The parameters illustrated in Fig. 3b, c and d turned out to be particularly responsible for the uniformity of the chamber flux, whereas at the same - time EC measures a wide range of CO2 fluxes.
+and a cool ground surface (i.e., little outgoing long-wave radiation).
+While the EC system responds to the smallest changes of the atmospheric conditions as well as the nighttime ecosystem respiration flux does, the chamber is directly connected to the ground surface - where the ecosystem respiration is more or less constant - with only minor influences from the surrounding atmosphere (Norman et al., 1997; Reth et al., 2005; Lai et al., 2012), transferred into the chamber system exclusively by the pressure vent (Xu et al., 2006).
+Besides coherent motions, which are generated by braking gravity waves or under the influence of low-level jets (Karipot et al. 2008), heating due to dewfall causes slightly higher turbulent fluxes during nighttime.
+The condensation heat thereby reduces the downward sensible heat flux and the strong stable stratification.
+Both processes are related to slightly higher wind velocities (Fig. 4b) and larger EC flux results (Fig. 1).
+While EC measures that wide range of CO2 fluxes, the parameters illustrated in Fig. 3b, c and d turned out to be particularly responsible for the uniformity of the chamber flux.
 To clarify under which conditions the EC flux is notably larger or smaller than the chamber flux, nighttime data with higher EC fluxes were compared to those that show higher chamber fluxes.
-A Student's t test for dependent samples indicated no differences for the flux by coherent structures ( $F{CS}$ ), z/L and $I{out}$ , but did so for the wind velocity u and the friction velocity $u$ (Fig. 4; $u$ is not presented since the result is equivalent to u). - However, EC and chamber nighttime respiration fluxes measured at high wind velocities (largest 25 %, $u > 2.9 \text{ ms}^{-1}$ ) are within the same range close to the bisecting line in Fig. 5a but with a significant tendency to larger EC fluxes.
-This coincides with a study of Denmead and Reicosky (2003), who found an increase of the EC- to chamber-flux ratio with the wind velocity.
-Although the chamber reproduces the flux variations very well at high wind velocities, i.e. it is able to describe small as well as larger fluxes, it generally underestimates the flux.
-Hence, at night, in addition to the stratification effect, situations with high wind velocities result in larger EC than chamber $CO_2$ fluxes.
-But those
+A Student's t test for dependent samples indicated no differences for the flux by coherent structures (F{CS}), z/Land I{out} , but did so for the wind velocity u and the friction velocity u (Fig. 4; u is not presented since the result is equivalent to u).